akatie/simpleknowledgeservice/schemes/README.md

 --- | --- | ---
 MTHSPL | 2015_06_26 | MTHSPL has the latest NDC data NCIT | 14.11d | Subset referenced from MTHSPL
-NDFRT | COMING | Subset with drug classes from the FDA RXNORM | 15AA_150706F | Latest RXNORM
+NDFRT | COMING | VA National Drug File Reference Terminology (used for FDA classing) RXNORM | 15AA_150706F | Latest RXNORM
 UNII | COMING | Latest ingredient/chemical compounds from the FDA.
-Used in MTHSPL
+Used in MTHSPL.
+Linked to drug classes by NDFRT